nhpip/iex_history2/README.md

     iex> hl(start, stop)  - Will list entries between `start` and `stop`.

     iex> hs(string)       - Will list entries that match all or part the query string.

+    iex> hsi(string)      - Case insensitive list entries that match all or part of the query string.

+    iex> hsa(string)      - Closest match list of entries, e.g "acr.to_str" == "Macro.to_string"

     iex> hx(pos)          - Will execute the expression at position `pos`.